linrongbin16/fzfx.nvim/README.md

 - Maximized control on configuration.
 - ...

-> The real power comes from the the fully dynamic runtime & pipeline control, it allows you to do almost anything you want, please see [Create your own commands](#create-your-own-commands).
+> The real power comes from the the fully dynamic runtime & pipeline control, it allows you to do almost anything you want, please see [Configuration](#configuration).

 <details>
 <summary><b>Click here to see some demo</b></summary>